shawntschwartz/eeb-c177-w20/homework.md

 <hr />

 ## Lecture Exercises & Homework
+### Lecture Homework #6 (Due Sunday, 2/9 by 11:59pm)
+1. Create a Jupyter Notebook in your `class-assignments` directory with the name `ch-8-exercises`.
+2. Answer questions 8.1 to 8.14 from the Chapter 8 "Things to do" section of the _Introduction to Python_ book.
+3. To get full credit for this assignment, you must make 3 commits on 3 separate days (Friday, Saturday, Sunday), where you try to answer at least 3 of the questions each time. _Spacing our your coding practice is an effective strategy to get better._
+ - **These exercises will help prepare you for the in-lab quiz on Monday.**

 ### Lecture Homework #5 (Due Tuesday, 2/4 by 9:30am)
 #### Part 1 (Revisiting the Shell)
  - There was a typo in the script we were trying to write in class to learn to pass arguments to a script from the Terminal.